Stability of EHI and regularity of MMD spaces: Implications of EHI

 \begin{definition} {\rm We say that $(\sX,d,m,\sE, \sF)$ satisfies the condition (HG) if $(\sX,d,m,\sE, \sF)$ has regular Green functions and there exist constants $C_G, K_G>0$ such that for any $x_0 \in \sX$, $R>0$ and open set $D$ in $\sX$ with $B(x_0,K_G R) \subset D$ and $D^c$ non-$\sE$-polar \be \sup_{y_2 \in D \setminus B(x_0,R)} g_D(x_0, y_2) \le C_G \inf_{y_1 \in \ol {B(x_0, R)} \setminus \{x_0\}} g_D(x_0, y_1). \ee }\end{definition}

-\begin{assumption} {\rm Throughout the remainder of this section except for Lemma \ref{L:regpath1}, we assume that $(\sX,d)$ is a complete locally compact separable metric space, that $(\sX, d, m, \sE, \sF)$ satisfies the (scale invariant) EHI with constants $C_H, \delta_H$ that $(\sX,d)$ is relatively $K$ ball connected for some $K\ge 2$, and that $\overline{B(x,r)}$ is compact for all $x \in \sX$ and $r>0$. } \end{assumption}
+\begin{assumption} {\rm Throughout the remainder of this section except for Lemma \ref{L:regpath1}, we assume that $(\sX,d)$ is a metric space such that $\overline{B(x,r)}$ is compact for all $x \in \sX, r>0$ and that $(\sX,d)$ is relatively $K$ ball connected for some $K\ge 2$.
+Furthermore we assume that the MMD space $(\sX, d, m, \sE, \sF)$ satisfies the (scale invariant) EHI with constants $C_H, \delta_H$. } \end{assumption}